UK courts green investment to fuel carbon-cutting plans | Headlines

 “I can deploy billions,” Johnson told a room full of CEOs and other business leaders.
 “But you in this room, you can deploy trillions.”
 “The market is going green,” he added.

-He said Britain has a responsibility to lead the world in decarbonizing, because as the birthplace of the industrial revolution, "we were the first to knit the deadly tea cosy of CO2 that is now driving climate change."
-He said Britain would phase out home heating with fossil fuels by 2035 as part of its goal of reaching net-zero carbon emissions by 2050.
-The government said Tuesday that no new gas boilers will be installed after 2035, and from next year, households will be able to get grants of 5,000 pounds ($7,000) to replace gas boilers with low-carbon heat pumps.
+He said Britain has a responsibility to lead the world in decarbonising because it was the birthplace of the industrial revolution.
+Wealthy countries must help poorer nations cut their carbon emissions by financing green technology, the prime minister said.
+“We, in the UK, have been pumping this stuff into the air for 200 years,'' Johnson said.
+“Those countries haven't, and they're going to need help to reduce their CO2 output, and the only way that help can be given in the volume required is massive private sector investment.''
+He also said Britain would phase out home heating with fossil fuels by 2035 as part of its goal of reaching net zero carbon emissions by 2050.
+The government said Tuesday that no new gas boilers will be installed after 2035, and from next year, households will be able to get grants of 5,000 pounds (USD 7,000) to replace gas boilers with low-carbon heat pumps.

-Critics said the money allocated to the program, 450 million pounds ($622 million) over three years, is enough for only 90,000 homes.
+Critics said the money allocated to the program, 450 million pounds (USD 622 million) over three years, is enough for only 90,000 homes.

 “A clearer signal would have been a phase-out of new boilers before 2035,” said Caroline Jones of environmental group Greenpeace.
 “And all of this must be delivered with a fully funded, nationwide program to insulate our homes at a scale and speed that the government hasn't fully grasped.”